 - Testing the product with real users to iteratively improve the user experience.

 - Documenting and reporting usage analytics and user testing feedback.

 The Additional Skills Section

-In a UX Designer resume, a lot of emphases will be put on the additional skills section.
-This is a great place to showcase your soft skills which can give you an advantage over your competition.
+In a UX Designer resume, a lot of emphasis will be put on the additional skills section.
+This is a great place to showcase your soft skills, which can give you an advantage over your competition.